-Virtual Catapult Institute Workshop: The New Network Leader
+Virtual Catapult Institute Workshop: The New Network Leader (NEW DATE)

 Join network leadership experts Dr. Jane Wei-Skillern and Marty Kooistra for a session that will spark entirely new ways of thinking about, and acting on, collaboration.
 Using a framework of four straightforward but counterintuitive principles, leaders can form and sustain vibrant and impactful networks.
 The model Jane and Marty will present grew out of Jane’s many years of field research and is continually tested and validated by Marty’s leadership on the front lines of complex cross-sector collaborations.
 This interactive session will offer participants an opportunity to examine their collaboration experiences from a new perspective, and will equip them with the network mindsets, tools, and strategies that can greatly increase the social impact of their work.